 For a full-on home cinema like this one by LairdKing, visit the CEDIA website to find the details of custom installation experts in your area.
 You can expect to pay anything from £15,000 to £90,000, depending on your wish list.

 Can a TV ever be pretty?
-Well Samsung seems to think so.
-Its Serif TV has been created with input from French design experts Ronan and Erwan Bouroullec, who have paid just as much attention to how the TV looks when it’s not being watched, inventing something called ‘curtain mode’.
-In this halfway house between standby and on, you can view a clock, set up a slideshow of photos, and access certain apps.
+Samsung seems to think so.
+Its Serif TV has been created with input from French design experts Ronan and Erwan Bouroullec, who have paid just as much attention to how the TV looks when it’s not being watched.
+They’ve even invented something called ‘curtain mode’ – a halfway house between standby and on.
+You can view a clock, set up a slideshow of photos, and access certain apps.
 Round the back, a woven fabric panel conceals the connectors, so your set should look good from every angle.

 Serif comes in three sizes, the 24-inch set is £499, the 32-inch is £699 and the 40-inch is £1,199.
 To find your nearest stockist visit the Serif TV website.